infinyon/labs-key-gen-json-sm/README.md

 ## Key-Gen JSON Smartmodule

-SmartModule to read values from JSON Records, compute a digest, and append the new field to the record.
+SmartModule to read values from JSON Records, compute a digest, and update record key.
 This SmartModule is [map] type, where each record-in generates a new records-out.

 ### Input Record